solagentlabs/solagent-rs/README.md

     // Step 4: Select the model you want to use let model = SolAgentModel::Ollama("llama3.2".to_string());

-    // Step 5: tell it what you want to do. let prompt = "Get Tps on solana";
+    // Step 5: Write your prompt
+    let prompt = "Get Tps on solana";

     // Wait for the result